 Maya Angelou, who has died at 86, was a celebrated poet, author, and chronicler of the African-American experience.

-- What Maya Angelou had to teach the Orthodox Jewish community
+- What Maya Angelou Can Teach Orthodox Jews

 Angelou also had several memorable interactions with the Jewish community.
 Here are five Jewish memories of Maya:

 In one of his final acts in office, President Bill Clinton appointed Angelou to the board of the U.S. Holocaust Museum in 2001.
 During meetings, she would occasionally read poems to focus board members on their shared mission.

 Maya Angelou brought a unique voice, recalled Sara J. Bloomfield, the museums director.
 (She) would take us beyond the business at hand and remind everyone of the importance of the museums mission in promoting human dignity for all people.

 2) Farrakhan Flap

 Angelous seemingly straightforward appointment to the museums board was not without some controversy.
 She came under fire from Washington Post columnist Richard Cohen, who criticized Angelou for accepting a speaking invitation from Louis Farrakhan, the leader of the Nation of Islam who is considered by many Jews to be an anti-Semite.
 Angelou had recited a poem at the 1995 Million Man March organized by Farrakhan, which brought hundreds of thousands of blacks to the Washington Mall.

 She bestowed her name and prestige upon a man whose anti-Semitism and racism were by then unquestionable and who referred to the murder of Europes Jews as the so-called Holocaust of the so-called Jew, the imposter Jew, Cohen wrote.